flowyoga/data-analytics-power-bi-report/README.md

 ### Reports

-#### Customer Details Page
+#### Customer Detail Page

 * Card Visuals
-  - Unique Customers: displays Total Customers measure that was created earlier.
+  - Unique Customers: displays Total Customers.
   - Revenue Per Customer: displays Total Revenue measure divided by Total Customers.

 * Donut Chart
-  - Total Customer by Country: created based on Users[Country] against Total Customer measure.
+  - Total Customer by Country: created based on Users[Country] vs. Total Customer measure.

     Please note that there are 6 users that appear in Users table, but not in Customers table.
 These users are in Blank Category.